-Content: [in english, otherwise stated]
+Content: [in english, or stated otherwise]

 Jennie Klein.
 Peter Baren.
 Blind Dates With The History Of Mankind.